Title: Head of the CCM Library, Associate Professor of Musicology

 Office: 606 Blegen Library

-Jenny Doctor is Head of the Albino Gorno Memorial (CCM) Library and Associate Professor of Musicology in CCM.
+Jenny Doctor is Head of the Albino Gorno Memorial (CCM) Library and Professor of Musicology in CCM.
 Her research in historical musicology has long focused on the dissemination of music on BBC radio, and current research also encompasses sound recording history and archiving, and American radio.
-She is a Research Associate of the Radio Preservation Task Force, convened by the Library of Congress, and is currently the RPTF’s Grant Director.
 She has also researched and written on British music and composers of the twentieth-century, in particular Benjamin Britten, Elizabeth Maconchy, Grace Williams, Vaughan Williams, and Elgar, often investigating their relationships with the BBC and other modern sound technologies of their day.

 Prof Doctor received her PhD in Musicology from Northwestern University, after having conducted years of research in the UK.
 This included a year as a Fulbright Scholar pursuing dissertation research in London, affiliated with the Music Department at King’s College London under the supervision of Prof Arnold Whittall.
 She was later affiliated with St Hilda’s College, Oxford, where she archived and catalogued the music manuscripts of Elizabeth Maconchy, which are held in the College Library.